LLNL/shroud/docs/reference.rst

 C_call_code
     Code used to call function in C wrapper.

+C_name
+    Name of the C wrapper function.
+    Defaults to evaluation of option *C_name_template*.

 C_post_call
     Statements added after the call to the function.
     Used to convert result and/or ``intent(OUT)`` arguments to C types.